jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 This represents who Mandarin really is – lowly actor or deadly warlord.
 Leave the Behind the Camera pile face down – it’s important that your opponent doesn’t find out who the Mandarin really is until you’re ready to show them.

 ## Marvel Required (Equipment)
 Set: S.H.I.E.L.D. vs Hydra
 This set includes four One of a Kind equipment cards – The Nullifier, Book of Vishanti, Darkhold, and Serpent Crown.
-Each of these has the Marvelsymbol on its top right instead of a team affiliation.
-This means in order to play one, you must have a face-up character on your side.
+Each of these has the (Marvel) symbol on its top right instead of a team affiliation.
+This means in order to play one, you must have a face-up (Marvel) character on your side.
 (The Marvel symbol is on the bottom of
 Marvel character cards.)

 ## Masacre